Overview of backing up and restoring ITSI KV store data

 You can perform the following backup and restore operations within ITSI:

 - Restore a full or partial backup of ITSI

-Splunk Cloud customers must back up and restore their data from the ITSI user interface.
+Splunk Cloud Platform customers must back up and restore their data from the ITSI user interface.

 The following table describes the functionality available in each backup and restore method: